Central New Mexico Correctional Facility

 Read full guideCommon Questions

-Showing 6 of 22How do I apply to visit someone at Central New Mexico Correctional Facility?
+Showing 6 of 9What form do I need to apply to visit someone at Central New Mexico Correctional Facility?

-Children can visit only when properly identified and accompanied, or with proof of legal marriage to the inmate where applicable.
-An inmate may be limited to three visitors age six and older and up to three children age five and younger at one time if space permits.
-If you’re bringing an infant, the parent or guardian must change the diaper before the visit in the presence of a correctional officer of the same sex as the parent.
+Children can be restricted unless they're properly identified and accompanied, or they have proof of legal marriage to the inmate.
+If space permits, an inmate may have up to three visitors age six and older plus up to three children age five and younger at one time.
+An infant's diaper must be changed before the visit in the presence of a same-sex correctional officer.

-VisitationWhat services will tablets at Central New Mexico Correctional Facility offer?
+VisitationWhat communication services do tablets provide at Central New Mexico Correctional Facility?

-NMCD's RFI indicates tablets will offer email, books, media, games, religious and educational materials, photographs, and re-entry resources.
-All content can be remotely reviewed and monitored by the department.
+CNMCF tablets are intended to offer email, books, media, games, photographs, religious and educational materials, and re-entry resources.
+The tablets are also required to be remotely reviewable and monitored.

-NMCD requested phone systems that allow both real-time and historical monitoring of inmate calls.
-The RFI also requires vendors to monitor at least 10% of phone calls.
+Yes.
+The NMCD requested phone systems that support both real-time and historical monitoring, and vendors were asked to monitor at least 10% of calls.

 CommunicationMore Guides